 Yet one thing consistently eludes me: the perfect pitch.

 I have received one “perfect pitch” in my decade as a commissioning editor, and it came through earlier this year from a LinkedIn contact.
 It was sublime.
 I read it three times.
 This 130-word message moved me more than poetry.
-(I have the writer’s permission to copy-paste his exact pitch in my ebook about pitching – sign up to my newsletter to keep updated on that)
+(I have the writer’s permission to copy-paste his exact pitch in my ebook about pitching – now available on Amazon – see the sidebar on the right).

 How come in 10 years as an editor and thousands of pitches, I’ve received only one that I can say this about?